neuroticnetworks/challenges/support_engineer/Readme.md

 Support Engineer Take Home Problem

-Check out help.trypico.com/ for help with using Pico
+Check out help.trypico.com/ for help with using Pico.
+This is a fairly simple challenge designed to get you familar with Pico.

 Tasks:
-1. Get the local site running
--Add wrapper.local to /etc/hosts file
--Run the wrapper.local site and make sure you can see the site.
+1. Get the local site container running using docker-compose.
+Then, add wrapper.local as a local host to /etc/hosts.
+Last, go to wrapper.local in your web broswer and make sure you can see the site.

-2. Get the gadget to run on the site
--Modify the wrapper (in header.php) to obtain the gadget from the staging site (https://gadget.staging.pico.tools/wrapper.min.js)
+2. Next, we want to get the gadget (Pico plugin that attaches to sites) running.
+Modify the wrapper (in header.php) to obtain the gadget code from our test staging site (https://gadget.staging.pico.tools/wrapper.min.js).
-NOTE: If you're having issues with the console showing errors about the publisher ID not being found replace getenv('PUBLISHER_ID') with 'c9298a6f-566d-4507-9def-116384264538' https://help.trypico.com/en/articles/3199263-installing-pico-on-your-website
+NOTE: If you're having issues with the console showing errors about the publisher ID not being found replace getenv('PUBLISHER_ID') with 'c9298a6f-566d-4507-9def-116384264538' https://help.trypico.com/en/articles/3199263-installing-pico-on-your-website When you refresh the site you should see the gadget on the site.
+Most likely it will popup on the screen.

-3. Add a an element that uses the Pico Signals feature -Add a new element to the site with signals that will show when a user has registered -This can be something simple like a div with 'Welcome back!' inside.
+3. Next, add an element that uses the Pico Signals feature.

+-Add a new element to the site with signals that will show when a user has registered

+-This can be something simple like a div with 'Welcome back!' inside.
 If the user is anonomous then it should be hidden. https://help.trypico.com/en/articles/2906319-using-pico-signals